arichiardi/js.spec-chai/README.md

 ### Usage

-The only addition to `Chai.Assertion` is the `conform` method with accepts the `Spec` object to test against.
+The only addition to `Chai.Assertion` is the `conform` method which accepts the `Spec` object to test against.

-Examples can be found in `test/index.test.ts`, but the gist of it is show below:
+Examples can be found in the `test` folder, but the gist of it is shown below:

 ```
 import * as s from "js.spec"